MENTAL HEALTH AND SUBSTANCE MISUSE

 After nearly 2 years at Glenholme, Richard moved to a flat in the community, where he continues to receive support.
 He still meets with his Occupational Therapist, and works one day a week for a voluntary organisation.
 His ultimate goal is to train to provide mentoring for other service users.

-To learn more about Glenholme Healthcare or any of our services please call us at 01753 869 777
+If you would like more information about any of our services, please call us on 01753 869777.